 Justice- Kuldeep Singh, A.S Anand

-1. The police officer who is going to arrest a person should bear accurate, visible and clear identification and name tag with designation.
+1. The police officer who is going to arrest a person should bear accurate, visible, and clear identification and name tag with the designation.
 The particulars of all police officers/constables who handle interrogation of the arrestee must be recorded in the register.

 4. The time, place of arrest, venue of custody must be notified by the police to the friend or relative or known person.